 - Beach conditions can get rainy, muggy, and buggy, so please come prepared.

 - We do not cancel the program in the event of rain – no matter how heavy – so bring a rain coat if rain is in the forecast.
 Lightning may result in delay of program or cancellation.

-- Dark-colored clothing (long sleeves and long pants reduce bug bites)
+Black or dark-colored clothing is required (long sleeves and long pants reduce bug bites)

-- Comfortable shoes that can get sandy and possibly wet
+- Comfortable shoes that can get sandy and wet (bare feet are not allowed)

 - A drink and snack while waiting at the Coastal Center (please, no food once we arrive at the nesting beach)

 - No smoking, vaping, or alcohol consumption during any phase of the turtle walk program